 The majority of Canfor's sales and long-term debt are denominated in foreign currencies.
-Foreign currencies, except in respect of Canfor's foreign operations, are translated into Canadian dollars using the temporal method as follows: monetary assets and liabilities at year-end exchange rates; non-monetary assets and liabilities at historical rates; and revenues and expenses at exchange rates prevailing at the time the transaction occurs.
-Exchange gains and losses are reflected in income immediately.
+Foreign currencies, except in respect of Canfor's self-sustaining foreign operations, are translated into Canadian dollars using the temporal method as follows: monetary assets and liabilities at year-end exchange rates; non-monetary assets and liabilities at historical rates; and revenues and expenses at exchange rates prevailing at the time the transaction occurs.
+Exchange gains and losses are reflected in income in the period that they occur.

-Canfor's foreign operations are considered to be self-sustaining and the assets and liabilities are translated using the current rate method.
+Certain of Canfor's foreign operations are considered to be self-sustaining and the related assets and liabilities are translated using the current rate method.
 The translation gain or loss is included as a component of accumulated other comprehensive income (loss) in shareholders' equity.
 Canfor's self-sustaining foreign operations include New South Companies, Inc. and Canfor USA, both of which are wholly-owned subsidiaries based in the U.S.